 Research shows cannabinoids can stop inflammation by activating CB2 receptors found in the endocannabinoid system.

-Chronic inflammation also plays a role in autoimmune diseases like arthritis, lupus, colitis or multiple sclerosis, so researchers wanted to see whether the active components in marijuana can decrease the levels of CRP, reducing inflammation.
-12% of study participants said they smoked marijuana recently, and researchers found that people who smoked in the past 30 days had lower levels of C-reactive protein than those who had never smoked marijuana.
+Chronic inflammation also plays a role in autoimmune diseases like arthritis, lupus, colitis or multiple sclerosis.
+Researchers wanted to see whether the active components in marijuana can decrease the levels of CRP, reducing inflammation.
+12% of study participants said they smoked marijuana recently.
+Researchers found that people who smoked in the past 30 days had lower levels of C-reactive protein than those who had never smoked marijuana.

 As explained in a previous article, THC is the compound in the cannabis plant responsible for its psychoactive effect.
-Because THC makes you “high”, it’s often regarded as a harmful component of the Cannabis sativa plant, but this perception is not an objective one, as THC has its positive effects as well.
+Because THC makes you “high”, it’s often regarded as a harmful component of the Cannabis sativa plant, but this perception is not an objective one as THC has its positive effects as well.
 In fact THC and THCV cannabinoids have both shown promise in the fight against some serious and debilitating conditions.
 However, as many people do not want to experience any psychoactive effects while fighting inflammation, THC does not seem to be the best option.

 Here’s even more proof that hemp oil for inflammation and cannabinoids can help in reducing inflammation: